-Exhibits in this category are designed to be multi-disciplinary in nature, innovative, and must not fit in any other exhibit category.
+Exhibits in this category are designed to be multi-disciplinary in nature, innovative, and must not fit into any other exhibit category.
 To qualify for this category, your project MUST abide by the following guidelines:

-- Exhibits must be an object or device that has an intended purpose and uses technology in either a mechanical way, digital (computer) way, or combination of the two. - The device must be something that can be used in everyday life by multiple people (a target audience), and MUST be manufactured/built by the exhibitor (If not fully manufactured by the exhibitor, the device MUST be modified structurally or be reprogramed to perform a different function other than what it was designed to do. - Exhibit MUST be able to interact with the outside world. (e.g. an on off switch, input sensors, feedback, etc.) - Exhibits MUST include a detailed build log with instructions on how to make or build the exhibit, AND contain either a 3D rendering or detailed and labeled sketches of the device/product. - All parts and software used in the design/build MUST be listed in a detailed Bill of Materials including cost per item and total cost.
+- Exhibitors must complete the DIY Make & Build Curriculum and answer all the questions at the end of each lesson.
+You must display (or upload if virtual) your answers to these questions, as well as your Maker Log from the DIY Make and Build curriculum. - Exhibits must be an object or device that has an intended purpose and uses technology in either a mechanical way, digital (computer) way, or combination of the two.
+Your device or object cannot be one of the included activities in the DIY Make and Build Curriculum. - The device must be something that can be used in everyday life by multiple people (a target audience), and MUST be manufactured/built by the exhibitor (If not fully manufactured by the exhibitor, the device MUST be modified structurally or be reprogramed to perform a different function other than what it was designed to do). - Exhibits MUST be able to interact with the outside world. (e.g. an on off switch, input sensors, feedback, etc.)

+- Exhibits MUST include a detailed build log with instructions on how to make or build the exhibit AND contain either a 3D rendering or detailed and labeled sketches of the device/product. - All parts and software used in the design/build MUST be listed in a detailed Bill of Materials including cost per item and total cost.
 Total time spent on the build must be documented in your build log.

 In addition, exhibitors are HIGHLY encouraged to use tools such as 3-D printers, laser cutters, routers and/or other hand/power tools to help in the manufacturing process (NOTE: Simply 3-D printing or laser cutting an object without the other specifications does not qualify as a Maker Project).
-It is also HIGHLY encouraged that exhibits use Open Source Software and/or Hardware in the build.
+It is also HIGHLY encouraged that exhibits use Open Source software and/or hardware in the build.